datene/chicken/README.md

 - [x] User should be able to log out (INVALID AUTHENTICITY TOKEN, the change you wanted was rejected)
 - [x] the logged hours should be seen on the photo
 - [x] Add link from email to challenge with token
-- [ ] test with token sending
 - [x] name_challenger visible untill chalenge is accepted

-- [ ] SUMMARY na de drie vragen voor je op SEND drukt
+- [x] SUMMARY na de drie vragen voor je op SEND drukt
 - [x] I get weekly updates through email (email verification api verhaal)

 DONE: